Susan Epstein – Education Leadership

 - returned $1.5 million to residential and corporate taxpayers through refinancing our 1996 bond

-- maintained a strategic focus in differentiating instruction for all students, including GATE-identified students, English learners, and special needs students
+- maintained a strategic focus on differentiating instruction for all students, including GATE-identified students, English learners, and special needs students

-Susan’s service as a school board member is informed by the following philosophy, research, and experience:
+Susan’s educational leadership is informed by the following philosophy, research, and experience:

 Each child in each school or program in each community needs to be healthy, safe, engaged, supported, and challenged.
 Research, practice, and common sense confirm that a whole child approach to education will develop and prepare students for the challenges and opportunities of today and tomorrow by addressing students’ comprehensive needs through the shared responsibility of students, families, schools, and communities.

-To succeed academically, socially, and professionally, each student needs access to personalized learning and to be supported by qualified, caring adults.
+To succeed academically, socially, and professionally, each student needs access to individualized learning and to be supported by qualified, caring adults.
 All adults at schools need appropriate resources and ongoing, quality professional development.

 Each student must be challenged academically and prepared for success in college or further study and for employment and participation in a global environment.
 This includes students identified for gifted education programs, high achievers, English learners, and special-needs students.

 Engaging youth in their own learning includes challenging them at the appropriate level and also exposing them to arts, music, hands-on science and other project-based learning, physical education, and technology.
 Many adults can remember the class, teacher, or subject that motivated them to work hard.
 For each person, it may be a different topic or experience.
-The curriculum must be varied to allow people with different learning styles and interests.
+The curriculum must be varied to motivate and effectively maintain learners’ interest.

 Research shows that investing in the early years (especially ages 0-5) has the biggest impact on a person’s life.
 Similarly, schools and districts interested in eliminating achievement gaps among demographic subgroups have the greatest results with investments in the early grades.
 Quality early childhood programs focus on developmental needs of young children including social and cognitive growth as well as physical skills and health.
 NAYEC standards provide great guidance for quality early childhood programs.
 Students and the adults who care for them must learn about and practice healthy lifestyles to be successful.